 There are some trends that I just won't give up.
-Using an essential oil diffuser is definitely one of them.
+Using an essential oil diffuser is one of them.
 In the past few years, I've had many Facebook friends talk about what aromatherapy has done for them.
 I've heard testimonies that certain essential oils make people feel relaxed, calm, and happy after feeling sick or fatigued.

 I know many of us are diffuser users these days, but does anyone remember humidifiers?
 Yes, like those old school Vicks humidifiers that opened our airways on congested winter days.
 Humidifiers are perfect for your bedroom and large rooms when you're stuck home with a cold and mucus-filled chest.
-They increase the humidity of your home by adding a high level of moisture to the air, which treats stuffy noses!
+They increase the humidity of your home by adding a high moisture level to the air, which treats stuffy noses!

 How Does a Humidifier Work?

 You might be wondering which gadget should go into your living room.
 Thankfully, there are all types of humidifiers that have optional aromatherapy trays for a few drops of your favorite essential oil.
 Some advice I'll give to pet owners is to go with a humidifier with an optional essential oil diffuser.

 Now, why is this?
 Some essential oils aren't entirely safe for pets.
 Here's a list of essential oils you shouldn't use near pets:

 The list goes on and on!
 Since your four-legged friends should steer clear of many oils, I think your household would best benefit from a humidifier.
 Pet dander can add some icky mites into your air, causing your chest to have mucus that's hard to break down.
 Get your humidity level up in your home to prevent dry air and itchy dry skin.